Aaja Chemnitz

 Troels Ranis

-Troels Ranis is Senior Vice President at Danish Industry and is responsible for green transition, climate, and energy.
-He is a recognised thought leader in energy and climate policy, holds a master’s degree in public administration, and has achieved the CBS Executive High Performance Leadership Certificate.
+Troels Ranis is Senior Vice President at Dansk Industri, responsible for green transition, climate, and energy.
+He is a recognized thought leader in energy and climate policy and holds a master’s degree in Public Administration, as well as a High Performance Leadership Certificate from CBS Executive.

-He was raised in Greenland, partly in Maniitsoq in the 1970s and since then in Nuuk, where he finalised his primary education from Ukaliusaq in 1986.
+He grew up in Greenland, first in Maniitsoq in the 1970s and later in Nuuk, where he completed his primary education at Ukaliusaq in 1986.

 Maja Motzfeldt-Haahr

-Owner of the consultancy TUC Greenland, which works with employee and management development.
+Owner of the consulting firm TUC Greenland, which focuses on employee and leadership development.

 Merete Lindstrøm

-Merete Lindstrøm is Head of Communications at Royal Greenland.
+Merete Lindstrøm is Group Communications Manager at Royal Greenland.